 Staff who vandalize, damage, defeat, disable, or render inoperable (temporarily or permanently) surveillance cameras and equipment, automatic identification, or data compilation devices shall be subject to appropriate disciplinary action and referral to appropriate law enforcement authorities.

-Recordings and automatic identification or data compilation files may become a part of a staff member's personnel record.
+Video recordings and automatic identification or data compilation records may become a part of a staff member's personnel record.